praeclarum/Praeclarum.MacCatalyst/README.md

 ### Crash Details

 If your app crashes when running, it can be useful to see its output from the command line.
-You can do this by running it's executable directly:
+You can do this by running its executable directly:

 ```bash
 /App.app/Contents/MacOS/App